pavan-kumar-s/tpp/README.md

 We thank the reviewer for the useful comments.
 We will revise the manuscript that incorporates all reviewers’ comments while submitting for Camera-ready papers<br>

 **Weaknesses 1**<br>
-"The structure of the paper is quite confusing, especially the experiment part.
-The Tables and Figures are not present near the relevant paragraph, increasing the burden of reading."

-Response:
 Thank you for pointing out the issues with the structure of the paper and the placement of Tables and Figures.
 We will carefully revise the manuscript to improve its overall clarity and readability.
 Specifically, we will restructure the experimental section to ensure a more logical flow of information.
 Also, all Tables and Figures will be relocated to appear as close as possible to their corresponding paragraphs in the text.
 This adjustment ensures that readers can easily refer to them without having to search through other sections of the paper.
 We believe these changes will address your concerns and significantly enhance the readability of the manuscript.